 As well as a crew rest area in the ceiling just behind the flight deck for flight crew, there is also one for cabin crew located in the tail which can accommodate six to eight bunks.
 The area will provide for a space to stand full height to enable easy dressing.

 Some example Air A350 cabin configurations.

-Airlines can choose from a number of possible cabin configurations depending on the type service the aircraft will perform.
+Airlines can choose from a number of possible cabin configurations depending on the type of service the aircraft will perform.
 If it is for shorter domestic routes, then a higher density of seating will be preferred.
 Less room for passengers, but over a short flight time this is not so important.
-For long haul flights passengers expect more room and a bit more comfort to endure the long periods of inactivity.
+For long-haul flights passengers expect more room and a bit more comfort to endure long periods of inactivity.
 Some examples offered for the Airbus A350 XWB are shown below: